Luck’s sharper touch helps lead Colts past 49ers 23-17

+Luck scrambled for a 15-yard run on third-and-13 then threw a 15-yard TD pass to a leaping Eric Ebron on the next play to give Indy a 7-3 lead midway with 8:47 left in the first half.
+He finished 8 of 10 with 90 yards and took one sack.

-INDIANAPOLIS — Andrew Luck threw a touchdown pass on what will probably be his last preseason drive, and Christine Michael scored on a 1-yard plunge late in the third quarter to lead the Indianapolis Colts get past San Francisco 23-17 on Saturday.
+Christine Michael’s 1-yard TD plunge late in the third quarter made it 14-9, a lead Indy never relinquished.

-Luck looked much sharper than he did in Monday night’s loss to Baltimore.
-He wound up 8 of 10 with 90 yards and produced the only TD in the first half.
-He also had four carries for 27 yards before leaving midway through the second quarter.

-Otherwise, it was a struggle for the Colts.
-They had trouble establishing the run — and stopping the run, too.
+Otherwise, it was a tough day for the Colts, who struggled to establish the run — and couldn’t stop San Francisco’s physical ground game in the first half.

-Alfred Morris carried 13 times for 71 yards in the first half as San Francisco piled up 99 yards on the ground.
-Morris finished with 17 carries for 84 yards.
+“They did a nice job running the ball and just like offensively in the run game, we need to improve defensively in the run game,” Reich said after his defense allowed 126 yards rushing.

-Still, the Colts managed to keep the 49ers out of the end zone until late in the fourth quarter and nearly picked off Jimmy Garoppolo on back-to-back plays near the goal line late in the first half.
-Garoppolo was 9 of 19 with 135 yards before giving way to C.J.
-Beathard midway through the third quarter.
+Somehow, the Colts kept the 49ers out of the end zone until the final minutes and took advantage of Jacoby Brissett’s 53-yard pass play to Seantavius Jones late in the third quarter.
+Two plays later, Michael scored to give Indy a 14-9 lead.

+“We ran the ball very well, but I was just saying this to the team — running the ball well doesn’t (automatically) get you points,” 49ers coach Kyle Shanahan said.
+“We were 0 for 3 in the red zone.”

-San Francisco settled for field goals of 37 and 27 yards in the first half to make it 7-6, and briefly took a 9-7 lead on Robbie Gould’s’ 32-yarder late in the third quarter.
+Robbie Gould’s 32-yard field goal gave the 49ers a 9-7 lead late in the third quarter.

-Michael Badgley also made field goals of 25, 51 and 40 yards for Indy.

-Quarterback Nick Mullens scored on a 1-yard run and Jeremy McNichols added a 2-point conversion run for San Francisco to close out the scoring with 4:07 left.
+But all San Francisco could manage the rest of the game was Nick Mullens’ 1-yard TD run and Jeremy McNichols’ 2-point conversion run with 4:07 left, spoiling the return of cornerback Richard Sherman .

+“There were some good plays, there were some other plays I felt rusty on, but overall I felt pretty good,” said Sherman, who is coming back from a torn Achilles tendon.
+“I would have preferred (defending a deep ball).”

-San Francisco cornerback Richard Sherman made his preseason debut after returning from a torn Achilles tendon, and the Colts welcomed back safety Malik Hooker, who missed the second half of his rookie season after tearing two ligaments in his right knee.
+Ebron caught five passes for 54 yards for Indy, which got starting safety Malik Hooker back.
+He missed the second half of his rookie season after tearing two ligaments in his right knee.

 NATIONAL ANTHEM